 Online pre-study modules

-These modules will be available to students who have accepted an offer of admission from July onwards, and are designed to give you a basic knowledge of areas which will be covered by the programme throughout the academic year.
+These modules will be available to students who have accepted an offer of admission from July onwards and are designed to give you a basic knowledge of areas that will be covered later in the programme, as well as covering topics such as plagiarism awareness.

 This module provides a grounding in financial analysis, both accounting and risk assessment, suitable for those wishing to specialise in innovation and entrepreneurship.